 10. They make excuses for their behavior

-Negative people often have trouble taking responsibility for their actions.
+Many people with a toxic mindset often have trouble taking responsibility for their actions.
 They refuse to see themselves in a negative light.
 If your partner does things that upset you but makes excuses instead of accepting their mistakes, then you are probably dating a negative person.

-Constantly making excuses is a sign that the person has no desire to make changes.
-Negative people find it difficult to confront their insecurities and work on them.
+Constantly making excuses for their bad behavior is a sign that the person has no desire to make changes.
+These people find it difficult to confront their insecurities and work on them.
 If you are tired of your partner’s excuses, it is time you take a call about where the relationship should go from there.

 Never ignore your instincts when it comes to matters of the heart.
-If you are struggling with constant negative thoughts about the relationship, there might be a good reason behind it.
-When you spend a big chunk of your day around a negative person, some of their negativity seeps into your mind as well.
-Your thought pattern gets affected.
-You start having constant negative thoughts about the relationship, work, and other aspects of your life.
+If you are struggling with intrusive thoughts about the relationship, there might be a good reason behind it.
+When you spend a big chunk of your day around a toxic person, some of their negativity seeps into your mind as well.
+Naturally, your thought pattern gets affected.

-Reading about and examining negative relationship thoughts can be an opportunity to gauge where your relationship stands.
 If you encounter any of the above signs in your relationship, don’t brush them off.
-While a few bad traits or some relationship issues may not seem like a big deal at first, over time they can have serious consequences on your mental health.
-If you suspect that you might be in a negative relationship, consider addressing the situation to improve your mental health.
+While a few bad traits or some relationship issues may not seem like a big deal at first, over time they can have serious consequences, for your life as well as your mental health.
+We understand breaking negative relationship patterns is no child’s play but if you suspect that you might be in one, positively consider addressing the situation to improve your mental health: